-potential leaders?
-How can you improve next year?
+Debrief with your member organizers.
+What went well?
+Who were your potential leaders?
+How can you improve next time?
 What themes came up during conversations?
 What are the next steps?
-For reps. struggling with recruitment, consider a follow-up training or support from some of your stronger recruiters.
+For reps struggling with recruitment, consider a follow-up training or support from some of your stronger organizers, e.g., pairing up to do office visits or off-campus meetings together.